0dpe/Linux-Journey/Linux Journey.md

    ```
    The default for `programs.firefox.package` is `pkgs.firefox`, not `pkgs.firefox-bin`, so if the option is not set, Home Manager will try to install `pkgs.firefox` instead of using `pkgs.firefox-bin` that's already installed through configuration in `configuration.nix`.\
    Note: When I first used `# nixos-rebuild switch`, a download of a Firefox package began, even though I specified `programs.firefox.package = pkgs.firefox-bin`, matching the package in `configuration.nix`.
 I updated `/etc/nixos/flake.lock`, used `# nixos-rebuild switch` *without* any Firefox configurations in `home.nix`, and then used `# nixos-rebuild switch` *with* Firefox configurations including `programs.firefox.package = pkgs.firefox-bin` in `home.nix`; during this rebuild no Firefox package was downloaded.
 Using `nix-store -q --references /run/current-system/sw | grep firefox` shows only one Firefox.
 A possible explanation could be that Home Manager queries a different *version* of the unstable branch of nixpkgs than the OS; Home Manager follows the same branch as the OS, as defined in `flake.nix` `home-manager.inputs.nixpkgs.follows = "nixpkgs";`, but a different version of the branch.
 So, during rebuild, Home Manager sees that in its version of the nixos-unstable branch of nixpkgs there is `pkgs.firefox-bin` of a different version than the `pkgs.firefox-bin` already installed in the system, so Home Manager tries to install the newer `pkgs.firefox-bin` from the version of the nixos-unstable branch of nixpkgs that it follows.
 So, when I update the version of the nixos-unstable branch of nixpkgs that the OS follows by updating `/etc/nixos/flake.lock` to possibly match the version that Home Manager is following, Home Manager does not install another Firefox anymore.
 One reason to suspect this is that before `/etc/nixos/flake.lock` was updated, Firefox version 127.x.x was installed, and after updating, it changed to version 128.0.3.\
+   Firefox generates profiles on first launch, not instillation.
+This means that if I delete the profile directories and use `# nixos-rebuild switch` *without* modifying `home.nix`, reopening Firefox will generate the default profile instead of profiles defined in `programs.firefox.profiles`.\
    The syntax inside `programs.firefox.profiles.<name>.bookmarks` does not allow `;`'s after `{}`'s.
-The [`toolbar`](https://github.com/nix-community/home-manager/blob/afc892db74d65042031a093adb6010c4c3378422/modules/programs/firefox/mkFirefoxModule.nix#L475) option defines the sub-bookmarks within the bookmark (functioning as directory) as toolbar bookmarks.
+The [`toolbar`](https://github.com/nix-community/home-manager/blob/afc892db74d65042031a093adb6010c4c3378422/modules/programs/firefox/mkFirefoxModule.nix#L475 "GitHub") option defines the sub-bookmarks within the bookmark (functioning as directory) as toolbar bookmarks.
 This is the pseudo-structure: `profileBookmarks = { menuBookmark1, menuBookmark2, toolbarBookmarks = { toolbarBookmark1, toolbarBookmark2, ... }, menuBookmark3, ... }`.
 The `keyword` option redirects typing the string in the address bar to the bookmark.\
    `programs.firefox.profiles.<name>.id` must be declared when multiple profiles are declared.\
    Remove the directories `~/.mozilla` and `~/.cache/mozilla`.
 Connect to internet.
 Use `# nixos-rebuild switch`.